SharePoint works as an internal wiki until scale, accountability, and audits expose its limits.

-Someone creates a few pages for onboarding.
-HR adds a folder for policies.
-A “Wiki” tab appears, and SharePoint becomes the place where things get “written down.”
-At 30 or 40 employees, this works well enough.
+Most teams do not choose SharePoint as an internal wiki.
+They drift into it.
+Someone creates a few onboarding pages, HR adds a folder for policies, a “Wiki” tab appears, and SharePoint becomes the place where things get written down.
+At 30 or 40 employees, that works well enough.

-I’ve seen this pattern repeat across scale-ups in healthcare, financial services, and tech.
-SharePoint itself isn’t the problem.
-What breaks is using it as a reliable internal knowledge system after the headcount crosses 100.
+Then the company grows past 100.
+New departments form, regulations show up, and auditors start asking uncomfortable questions.
+The wiki that once felt helpful starts slowing everyone down.
+We have seen this pattern repeat across scale-ups in healthcare, financial services, and tech.
+SharePoint itself is not the problem.
+What breaks is relying on it as an internal knowledge system once headcount crosses 100.

 SharePoint works until expectations change

-Past 100 employees, expectations shift.
+Early on, teams care mostly about access.
+Can people find the document?
+Can they edit it?
+Past 100 employees, the expectations change.
 Your CFO wants to know who owns the vendor payment policy.
 HR needs proof that employees read the updated harassment policy.
 Operations needs consistency across three regional offices.
-IT gets asked to lock things down without becoming a bottleneck.
+IT is asked to lock things down without becoming a bottleneck.
+SharePoint was built around collaboration on files and pages, not these accountability requirements, and the gap stays hidden until scale exposes it.

 Governance breaks quietly, then all at once